 Dec.
 8, 2020

-As a technician, you know that there are many brands to choose from when it comes to brake pads and brake rotors, in the same way that there are different types of friction to choose from – organic, semi-metallic, ceramic – when performing repair or maintenance on automotive brakes.
+As a technician, you know that there are many brands to choose from when it comes to brake pads and brake rotors, in the same way that there are different types of friction to choose from – organic brakes, semi-metallic brakes, and ceramic brakes – when performing repair or maintenance on a customer’s braking system.

 Ceramic brake pads, developed in the 1980s, are still a relatively new technology, so there’s a good chance that you may come across customers who don’t need ceramic brake pads on their vehicle but ask for them anyway.
 Knowing the pros and cons of installing these brake pads is the best way to make the correct recommendation and provide valuable education, when it comes to completing a job with the right parts to fit a customer’s needs.